mikey-t/swig/docs/SwigDevNotes.md

 - In project root:
     - `npm unlink`
     - (optional depending on what you're doing) `npm run updateExamplesAndTest` (builds, packs and updates references in all example projects to packed version)

+Some gotchas when using npm link:

+- Can't automate linking all projects - issues with volta and spawned processes
+- Version number mismatch causes weird issues, especially when the version is below 0.1.0.
+Semver does not consider anything but exact match to be "semver-compliant" in this case, which seems to be required for linking.
+To avoid this in example projects remove the dependency with `npm rm swig-cli` and re-add it with whatever version is listed in the root package.json, then re-add with `npm i -D swig-cli` and re-link with `npm link swig-cli`.

 ## Tsc Watch Gotcha